zenkavi/NovelVsRepeated/fmri/preprocessing/01_bidsify/pilotToBidsNotes.md

 # Strategy

+## Failed attempt to use `bidsify` package

-Try Lukas Snoek's packages first instead of trying to deciphering every piece of info you need from the par/rec files to bidsify the dataset.
+Tried Lukas Snoek's `bidsify` first instead of trying to deciphering every piece of info you need from the par/rec files to bidsify the dataset.

-**For images**
 https://github.com/NILAB-UvA/bidsify
 using the Docker image
 https://hub.docker.com/r/lukassnoek/bidsify

-Command to run it in the container but without installing `bidsify` locally and using its `-D` flag to run the container

 ```
 export CONFIG_PATH=/Users/zeynepenkavi/Documents/RangelLab/NovelVsRepeated/fmri/preprocessing/01_bidsify